walnuthq/madara-docs/README.md

 ## Overview

-Madara is both a Starknet full node and an appchain (L3).
+Madara is an official implementation of the [SN Stack](https://www.starknet.io/sn-stack/).
+It allows anyone to start a new appchain that settles either to Ethereum or to Starknet.

-The documentation explains all of the functionality of Madara, both from full node perspective and appchain perspective.
 The documentation is still under development: new sections get added all the time and existing ones get appended to.

 ## Installation